kmajara/vba-challenge/README.md

 Additional functionality to return stock ticker with the Greatest percentage increase, greatest percentage decrease and Greatest total volume was required.
-The scrip was also updated to be able to run on all active worksheets within the workbook and conditional formatting was added to formatt the positive and negative numbers differentl in the yearly change column.
+The script was also updated to be able to run on all active worksheets within the workbook and conditional formatting was added to formatt the positive and negative numbers differentl in the yearly change column.